jacknugent/me/posts/how_to_organize_your_life.md

 I‘m sure most residents would enjoy communally decorated hallways.
 But almost none have them, because A) Tenants do not know their Neighbors well enough to casually plan decorations, and B) who is going to go door-knocking for something so trivial?

 The decorations themselves are not a big deal.
-The big deal is what their rarity represents: our world is not built for community.
-Consider the description of apartments in _Happy City_:
+The big deal is what their rarity represents: our world not built for communal actions.
+The challenges exist not just in legal agreeents, but in physical design.
+In _Happy City_, author Charles Montgomery discusses how conventional apartment layouts aren't conducive to casual chatter:

-    description here
+    The problem was that the long-corridor design made it almost impossible for them to choose whom they bumped into and how often.
+There was no in-between space.
+You were either in your room or out in the public zone of the hallway.

+We've all felt this – the awkward, timeboxed elevator ride, a means of transporation, not socializing.
+Small-talk at best, assuming no headphones in use, and even then, small-talk about what?

 In summary – and at the risk of hyperbole – decorating an apartment hallway is a radical reimaging of the built environment, overcoming legal, physical, and cultural hurdles